What is a Leave of Absence? A Guide for UK Employers

 As with managing other types of leave, communication is essential.

-Depending on the nature of the leave and the wishes of the leave taker, open discussion of what needs to happen and why can foster a sense of solidarity among the relevant team and motivate them to collaborate and work together to find solutions to manage the workload.
+Depending on the nature of the leave and the wishes of the leave taker, an open discussion of what needs to happen and why can foster a sense of solidarity among the relevant team and motivate them to collaborate and manage the workload.

 This should avoid any resentment or misunderstanding of the situation, and acknowledging the extra effort put in by others will help to maintain morale.

-The individual concerned may experience feelings of anxiety and/or inadequacy upon returning to work, and employers must be proactive in anticipating and addressing such challenges to facilitate a smooth transition.
+The individual concerned may experience anxiety and/or feelings of inadequacy upon returning to work, and employers must be proactive in anticipating and addressing these challenges to facilitate a smooth transition.

-Depending on the reason for the LoA, it may not be possible or helpful for the person to return immediately full-time; a gradual or flexible return schedule where responsibilities increase over time may be preferable for all.
+Depending on the reason for the LoA, it may not be possible or helpful for the person to return full-time immediately; a gradual or flexible return schedule in which responsibilities increase over time may be preferable for all.

-Depending on the length of absence, it may be that additional training is required if the role has evolved or the employee needs to update their skills.
-A mentor or ‘buddy’ could provide an additional support system to help the returning employee navigate their reintegration, particularly if there have been a lot of changes within the organisation or team.
+Depending on the length of the absence, additional training may be required if the role has evolved or the employee needs to update their skills.
+A mentor or ‘buddy’ could provide an additional support system to help the returning employee navigate their reintegration, particularly if there have been many changes within the organisation or team.

-Above all, it’s important that the employer and/or manager concerned acknowledges the employee’s contributions and importance and reaffirms the organisation’s commitment to reintegrating them successfully.
+Above all, it’s important that the employer and/or manager concerned acknowledge the employee’s contributions and significance, and reaffirm the organisation’s commitment to successfully reintegrating them.

 Recognising the resilience and dedication they have shown in first taking the time they needed to address a challenge or fulfil an obligation, and then in returning to work after an extended absence, can go a long way towards building their confidence and increasing motivation to succeed.